 In the end, there is only one question that needs to have an affirmative answer for a meal to be good enough: Did everyone get something to eat?

 You’ll notice that I didn’t ask about vegetables, fruits, protein, whole grains, balanced meals, or even if everyone is full.
-Sometimes those boxes aren’t all going to get checked, and that is ok.
+That’s because while regularly eating an unbalanced diet can have lasting health impacts, the truth is that having the occasional meal where all of the nutritional boxes aren’t checked is totally OK.

 If getting toast with jam on the table before you crawl into bed and crash is all you can do.
 That’s good enough.